magaya-dev/extension-fs-helper/README.md

 ```

-:warning: **Warning :**
+:point_right: **Important**

-Do no keep extension.config.json file on Git Repository because this could cause that the path was created inside the extension.
-If you want to have this file on the Repository, please rename it.
+Add extension.config.json file to gitignore so it won't be downloaded to your Magaya installation duplicated.
+If you want to have extension.config.json file on the Repository, please rename it.